volodia99/toprodimo/README.md

 In order for the procedure to work, you need to keep in mind that:
 - `toprodimo` needs the typical `unit_length_au` and `unit_mass_msun` of the simulated model.
+- `toprodimo` needs the internal density used to compute the simulation
 - `toprodimo` works on top of an initialized ProDiMo model that has to be run beforehand with the typical parameters of the simulated model (disk, star, ...).
 The corresponding ProDiMo.out parameter file is then copied to a new prodimo directory to perform the interpolation of the simulated data to this new ProDiMo model.

 See also the [ProDiMo documentation](https://prodimowiki.readthedocs.io/en/latest/userguide/interface2D.html).